Imbed/android/README.md

 * WebView is full screen (no title bar)
 * Android Back button goes back in WebView
 * Loads local html in /assets folder
+* Allows visiting links to external urls in a new browser window (outside app)

 ## TODO
 * Build Java <-> Javascript bridge (at least examples)